RainWritesCode/NomisKitchenHDT/README.md

    Grab the `NomisKitchenHDT-vX.Y.Z.zip` from the [Releases](../../releases) page and extract it anywhere.

 **3. Run the installer**
-   Double-click `install.bat` in the extracted folder.
-It drops the DLL into the right HDT plugin folder and prints the next steps.
+   Run the exe installer.
+It drops the DLL into the right HDT plugin folder and installs the required libraries.

 **4. Turn it on inside HDT**
    Restart HDT.
 Open Options → Tracker → Plugins.
 Check the box next to "Nomi's Kitchen".
 Click "Settings" to configure it.